pierangeloc/ray-tracer-zio/pres/deckset.md

 ---

 # Functional Effects
-^ But how do I get by bread?
-I need to interpret the data structure
+^ ...and finally we get our bread by interpreting the data structure we just built

 ![left fit](img/bread.jpg)